15 Best Cable Machine Leg Exercises (With Workout Routine)

 2. Cable Squat

-Cable Squats are an excellent alternative to barbell squats to build quality muscle mass in the legs.
-These leg exercises are done standing with a cable machine.
+Cable Squats are an excellent alternative to barbell squats for building quality muscle mass in the legs.
+When you do this, your quadriceps, gluteus, and core muscles work harder.

 Cable Squat.